dekoza/mtgpl/NPH.rst

 :mtgtip:`Postmortem Lunge<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/5/d5f8b46e-1ad3-4c6e-aa63-376f2d222d46.jpg?1562881873|https://scryfall.com/card/nph/70/postmortem-lunge?utm_source=api>`
    (|mana_bp| can be paid with either |mana_b| or 2 life.)

-   Return target creature card with converted mana cost X from your graveyard to the battlefield.
+   Return target creature card with mana value X from your graveyard to the battlefield.
 It gains haste.
 Exile it at the beginning of the next end step.

 :mtgtip:`Praetor's Grasp<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/5/9588be49-d9b5-4491-a5a0-10bcadc9f8b3.jpg?1562879913|https://scryfall.com/card/nph/71/praetors-grasp?utm_source=api>`
    Search target opponent's library for a card and exile it face down.
-Then that player shuffles their library.
+Then that player shuffles.
 You may look at and play that card for as long as it remains exiled.

 :mtgtip:`Reaper of Sheoldred<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/3/a300a645-aec6-4cda-8c11-1e8a6af056ff.jpg?1562880361|https://scryfall.com/card/nph/72/reaper-of-sheoldred?utm_source=api>`